khulnasoft-lab/design.khulnasoft.com/contents/usability/drag-and-drop.md

 ---
 name: Drag and drop
+summary: Providing an intuitive way for users to efficiently reorganize content, enhancing control over layout.
 ---

 To move and reorder items in a collection or across similar collections, users can press and drag them to a new position.